dtcenter/MET/docs/Users_Guide/config_options.rst

 Default mapping for PREPBUFR.
 Replace input BUFR variable names with GRIB abbreviations in the output.
 This default map is appended to obs_bufr_map.
 This should not typically be overridden.
-This default mapping provides backward-compatibility for earlier versions of MET which wrote GRIB abbreviations to the output.
+This default mapping provides backward compatibility for earlier versions of MET which wrote GRIB abbreviations to the output.

 .. code-block:: none